DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 ### Description

-The **editor settings** for managing the appearance and functionality of the Kanban editor
+@short: the editor settings for managing the appearance and functionality of the Kanban editor

 ### Usage